protacon/repository-validator/Documentation/console-runner.md

 # Console runner

-This document describes what Console runner is and how it is used.

 Console runner is a console interface for Repository Validator and it can be used to validate single, multiple or all repositories in organization.

-This is mainly used for testing or generating organization wide validation reports.
+This is mainly used for testing validation or generating organization wide validation reports.

 ## Configuration